Project Leaders

 The University of St. Thomas runs a policy-based legal clinic called the Community Justice Project (CJP).
 By connecting students with community partners, CJP seeks policy-based solutions to social injustices, strives to be an agent of change in collaboration with underserved communities, and works for positive change with stakeholders.

-The Minnesota Justice Foundation (MJF) Law School Public Service Program connects students at Mitchel Hamline, the University of Minnesota, and St. Thomas to pro bono legal opportunities.
+The Minnesota Justice Foundation (MJF) Law School Public Service Program connects students at Mitchell Hamline, the University of Minnesota, and St. Thomas to pro bono legal opportunities.